oracle-livelabs/apex/common-261/2-configure-ai-keys/2-configure-ai-keys.md

 - OCI Generative AI service is available in limited regions.
 To see if your cloud region supports OCI Generative AI service, visit the [documentation](https://docs.oracle.com/en-us/iaas/Content/generative-ai/overview.htm#regions).

+- Usage of OCI AI services incurs a cost.

 - The screenshots in this workshop are taken using Dark Mode in APEX 26.1

 Estimated Time: 10 Minutes